 * To broaden products amid success of casual wear collection

-* Company still recovering from 2013 recall, supply chain problems
+* Company still recovering from 2013 recall, supply chain

 * Says men's line could become billion-dollar business

 , best known for its trendy yoga wear, hopes to drive

 growth in coming years by expanding its range of fitness-related

 apparel and accelerating international plans, its newly

 Laurent Potdevin, who was recruited to revive the company's